TadiT7/treble_experimentations_wiki/Asus-Zenfone-Max-Pro-M2.md

 ## Hardware Support

 * Camera
-> Working, needed to enable "Use alternate camera profile" to get it work.
+> Working, read below to see how to get it working.

 * Fingerprint
 > Working

 * Wi-Fi
->Working
+> Working

 * SIM/Calling
 > Working